-- a named behavior without allocation clause does not specify anything about allocations and deallocations.
+- a named behavior without allocation clauses does not specify anything about allocations and deallocations.
 The allocated and deallocated memory blocks are in fact specified by the anonymous behavior of the contract.
-There is no condition to verify for these named behaviors about allocations and deallocations; - for an anonymous behavior, no allocation clause means that there is no newly allocated nor deallocated memory block.
-That is equivalent to stating allocates \nothing.
+There is no condition to verify for these named behaviors about allocations and deallocations; - for an anonymous behavior, the absence of allocation clauses means that there is no newly allocated nor deallocated memory block.
+That is equivalent to stating allocates \nothing; (which is equivalent to allocates \nothing; frees \nothing;).